Package insert / product label

 A SANOFI COMPANY

-SOLIQUA and SoloStar are trademarks of sanofi-aventis U.S. LLC.
+SOLIQUA and SoloStar are registered trademarks of sanofi-aventis U.S. LLC.

 This Instructions for Use has been approved by the U.S. Food and Drug Administration.